-Do You Have the Right to Film People in Public without Their Consent?
+Do You Have the Right to Film People in Public Without Their Consent?

-Filming in public places such as parks, city streets, or right outside your studio might have you wondering what exactly the rules and regulations are in regards to privacy.
-Most filmmakers are well-aware of the fact that consent is incredibly important in the film industry and that it is quite common for lawsuits to be brought forth for things like violation of privacy.
+Filming in public places such as parks, city streets, or right outside your studio might have you wondering what exactly the rules and regulations are in regard to privacy.
+Most filmmakers are well aware of the fact that consent is incredibly important in the film industry and that it is quite common for lawsuits to be brought forth for things like violation of privacy.
 Consent is very important, and seeking permission can be quite powerful, especially when it comes to filming, but do you have the right to film people in public with, or without, their consent?

 Is consent REALLY necessary if you’re filming in public?
 That’s the real question here.
 The answer isn’t quite as clear.
 That’s because while you technically do have the right to film people without their consent in public, the legal line is drawn in regards to how you use that footage.